Duke and Durham

 Salary and Benefits

-- $1400 book/travel allowance per year from the department and additional travel allowance for presentations at scientific meetings
+- $1,500 book fund and $1,500 additional travel allowance per year for first author presentations at scientific meetings

 - BLS/ACLS fee paid by Department of Pathology